-Our probation and parole officers enhance public safety by helping offenders lead more pro-social lives and assist those who have been incarcerated to transition back into society after release.
+Our probation and parole officers enhance public safety by helping probationers and parolees lead more pro-social lives and assist those who have been incarcerated to transition back into society after release.

-As an offender under supervision, you may participate in various programs that meet your needs, including academic, job training, cognitive classes, and more.
+As an individual under supervision, you may participate in various programs that meet your needs, including academic, job training, cognitive classes, and more.

 For those with mental health issues or substance abuse problems, our probation and parole officers work with our mental health staff and substance abuse providers to provide the best care and potential for success.

-When an offender is sentenced in circuit court, a judge may order an offender to complete a period of supervised probation in lieu of serving a jail or prison sentence.
-The offender will then be assigned to a probation and parole officer to complete their probation.
+When a defendant is sentenced in circuit court, a judge may order them to complete a period of supervised probation in lieu of serving a jail or prison sentence.
+The individual will then be assigned to a probation and parole officer to complete their probation.

-Depending on the various factors, a judge will order a period of supervised probation when an offender is released from incarceration.
+Depending on the various factors, a judge may order a period of supervised probation when an inmate is released from incarceration.

 After Release From Supervision